Alternative names: Sometimes misspelled Gingko Biloba

 Ginkgo has been used successfully against Raynaud's disease, varicose conditions, dementia syndromes, vertigo and tinnitus of vascular origin, peripheral arterial occlusion, platelet aggregation and intermittent claudication.
 Ginkgo is also being investigated for its use immediately after stroke, in asthma, in sexual dysfunction, and in depressive disorders.

-According to the Journal of American Medical Association, October 22/29, 1997, Volume 278, November 16, a double blind study was performed at Albert Einstein College of Medicine in New York, which revealed that Ginkgo Biloba was safe and capable of stabilizing as well as improving the thinking and social functioning of patients with "mild memory loss".
-Even in people who do not have a dementing disease, it seems to increase the memory and actually improve the IQ.
+One double blind study performed at Albert Einstein College of Medicine in New York revealed that Ginkgo Biloba was safe and capable of stabilizing as well as improving the thinking and social functioning of patients with "mild memory loss".
+[Journal of American Medical Association, October 22/29, 1997, Volume 278, November 16] Even in people who do not have a dementing disease, it seems to increase the memory and actually improve the IQ.
 It may take several months for the herb to show an effect and most of the time the effect is a subtle improvement.

 The typical daily dose of ginkgo biloba for dementia syndromes is 120 to 240mg of a standardized extract.
 The higher doses are generally required for cerebral disorders.
 A suggested titration for Alzheimer's dementia would be 60mg bid for 6 weeks, then increasing the total daily dose by 40 to 60mg every 8 weeks if improvements are not visible.

 The daily dose for intermittent claudication, Raynaud's disease, varicose conditions, and all other previously mentioned disorders is 120 to 180mg.
 The daily dose should be 60mg bid or tid, because flavones and terpenes have a short half-life.
 Patients should allow at least 6 to 8 weeks of therapy before maximal benefits are observed.